Full Name: Mallam Garba Shehu

 Mallam Garba Shehu is a Senior Special Adviser (SSA) on Media and Publicity to the President of Nigeria, Muhammadu Buhari.

 Shehu was born on November 27, 1959, at Dutse in Jigawa State.
 It is important to note that some sources claimed he was born December 12, 1962.
-There was also no online medium to confirm his real date of date.
+There was also no online medium to confirm his real date of birth.

 — Garba Shehu (@GarShehu) November 27, 2019